OpenSimian/osMonoDev/README.md

 While that processing continues, a terminal window should open and start a [top] display.
 Once the git clone process completes,  monodevelop should start and open the opensimulator solution file.

+## Stay in Synch
+Once you have completed the clone of the osMonoDev repository it is easy to stay up to date.
+    cd ~/VagrantBase/osMonoDev
+    git pull